Mastering Secure Coding Practices: Preventing Vulnerabilities From Day One

 - Sensitive data exposure: Improper encryption or storage

 These issues consistently appear in industry reports because they stem from predictable coding and design mistakes.
+Review penetration testing basics to understand how attackers discover them.

 Core Secure Coding Principles